DistributedComponents/disel/README.md

 `~/disel`.

 We recommend checking the proofs using the provided Makefile and running the two extracted applications.
+Additionally, you might be interested to compare the definitions and theorems from some parts of the paper to their formalizations in Coq.

-Checking the proofs can be accomplished by
+Checking the proofs can be accomplished by opening a terminal and running

     cd ~/disel
     make clean; make -j 4